mekomsolutions/openmrs-dbsync/README.md

 time zones by converting the datetime field values to the receiver's time zone.
 This conversion is not done for time ONLY fields and date fields with no time component.

+It is also assumed that the DB sync applications run on the same timezones as their respective OpenMRS databases, this is so in order to ensure that during sync, datetime values preserve the same instant on the timeline i.e. the number of milliseconds since the EPOCH.

 #### OpenMRS Instances are already installed
 This guide doesn't cover installation of the sender and receiver OpenMRS instances and databases, if not, please refer to the [OpenMRS](https://openmrs.org) documentation.